defjef1979/ethereum-workshop/README.md

 The first smart contract is called _ChocolateToken.sol_.
 It oversees who owns how many chocolate tokens.
 Let's load it in Remix.
-In Remix add one more file and call it _ChocolateToken.sol_.
-Don't misspell the name!
+In Remix add one more file and call it _ChocolateToken.sol_. :warning: Don't misspell the name!
 Into it copy paste the code from this file:
 [ChocolateToken.sol](ChocolateToken.sol).
 Click _Start to compile_ in the _Compile_ tab.

 Now instead of deploying the contract, you will have to load the contract we deployed